If you want to sell more than your competitors you need to focus more on the WHO than the what or the when

 Working with a niche-based mentality is definitely a sensible way to approach building your business but there are also other considerations that you should entertain if you want to improve your chances of success, some of which include:

-- Prospects in your niche, should easily be able to afford what you are selling – targeting people based on household income is one of the best approaches to take to achieve this
+- Prospects in your niche, should easily be able to afford what you are selling – targeting people based on household income is one of the best approaches to achieve this

 - Prospects in this niche should have no few or no perceived options – if you are selling a ‘me-too’ product or service ask yourself what you can add to your product offering to differentiate yourself from your competitors